Lit-o/BASE/React.md

 Functions, that calls and recalls by React lib.
 OOP by Compo composition wellcome  <br>

 #### Declarative
-Developer declarate how Compo looks like when app state changes, React recall and rerender compos by self  <br>
+Developer declarate/define how Compo looks like when app state changes, React recall and rerender compos by self  <br>

 #### States  <br>
 ```js